joatmon08/vagrantfiles/kubernetes/README.md

 Virtualbox.
 Use this for testing purposes only.
 To start a cluster, use [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)

-**You will need to run the kubeadm command manually.
-This Vagrantfile does not automatically register the worker nodes to the head node!!**
+**You will need to run the initialization scripts on each host manually.
+This
+Vagrantfile does not automatically register the worker nodes to the head node!!**